 Tim’s wife Ahmee shares a love for good food.
 Ahmee brings much talent to the Carlton Bakery, in the form of creativity, culinary ability, and a passion for excellence.
 Tim & Ahmee worked together to build the Carlton Bakery, and create all of the homemade products, together with a group of very dedicated and talented employees.

-High quality ingredients used at the Carlton Bakery include Shepherd’s Grain Flour, local berries, jams from The Republic of Jam, meats from Carlton Farms, eggs from Kookoolan Farms, local honey, and when possible produce from Even Pull Farm.
+High quality ingredients used at the Carlton Bakery include Shepherd’s Grain Flour, local berries, jams from The Republic of Jam, meats from Carlton Farms & Northwest Specialty Meats, eggs from Wooden Mallet Farm in Yamhill, local honey from Newberg (Casey Rocks), and when possible produce from Even Pull Farm.
 At our Bakery, we work hard to provide our customers with a unique bakery experience that hopefully brightens your day, and reminds you that doing things the old way can be a very good thing.

 Nearly all of our pastry and bread take several days to make due to the traditional methods used to make our croissant-based pastry and breads.
 These methods include creation of pre-ferments, such as poolish, levain, autolyze, and natural yeast–based fermentation.
 Mastering these methods is part of what makes baking at the Carlton Bakery a challenging and rewarding experience, and is an important element of creating our high quality baked goods.
 The extra time and effort we put into the utilization of pre-ferments is complimented by both our investment in quality equipment, and the sincerity and skill of our Carlton Bakery production staff.